By Jane Milliman

 It may not be your favorite gardening task, but a little time spent maintaining your watering tools in the fall will keep them ready to go for spring—plus extend their life in general.
 Do yourself a favor now and give your well-loved tools a little TLC before storing them for winter.

-All season long I keep a bucket of sand mixed with motor oil in the garage, and when I’m done using a spade, edger, or other metal-bladed tool, I first clean it thoroughly with the jet setting of my watering nozzle to remove caked-on soil, then plunge it into the bucket and leave it there a while—this prevents rust.
+All season long I keep a bucket of sand mixed with motor oil in the garage, and when I’m done using a spade, edger, or other metal-bladed tool, I first clean it thoroughly with my cleaning nozzle to remove caked-on soil, then plunge it into the bucket and leave it there a while—this prevents rust.

 If your tools have wooden handles clean them too.
 Then rub some boiled linseed oil into the handles—this helps stave off cracking (and splinters!).
 If the handles are in very rough shape, sand them first with fine-grit paper.
 If they seem ok, use super-fine-grit paper to work the oil in, and then buff off the excess with a clean rag or a paper towel.

 Northern winters are, of course, cold.
 Freezing!
 Unfortunately, hoses and other watering tools can be damaged if water is left inside them to freeze, expanding as it turns into ice.
 Make sure to drain your nozzles and hoses well before storing them for the winter.